 Your child must use a bedpan, urinal or diaper instead of going to the restroom

 For the remainder of the evening, your child will be free to do any activities that they can do in bed.
-The actual study will begin the next morning at approximately 8a.m.
+The actual study will begin the next morning at approximately 8 A.M.

 Day of the Study (Thursday)